-The audit committee is appointed by the board of directors to assist the board of directors in fulfilling its oversight responsibilities with respect to (1) the integrity of Pacira's consolidated financial statements and financial reporting process and systems of internal controls regarding finance, accounting, and compliance with legal and regulatory requirements, (2) the qualifications, independence, and performance Pacira's independent accountants, (3) the performance of Pacira's internal audit function and (4) other matters as set forth in the charter of the audit committee approved by the board of directors.
+The audit committee is appointed by the board to assist the board in fulfilling its oversight responsibilities with respect to (1) the integrity of the Company's consolidated financial statements and financial reporting process and systems of internal controls regarding finance, accounting, and compliance with legal and regulatory requirements, (2) the qualifications, independence, and performance of the Company's independent accountants, (3) the performance of the Company's internal audit function, (4) the Company's information technology and cybersecurity programs and (5) other matters as set forth in the charter of the audit committee approved by the board.

-Management is responsible for Pacira's consolidated financial statements and the financial reporting process, including the systems of internal controls and disclosure controls and procedures.
-The independent accountants are responsible for performing an independent audit of Pacira's consolidated financial statements in accordance with the standards of the PCAOB and issuing a report thereon.
+Management is responsible for the Company's consolidated financial statements and the financial reporting process, including the systems of internal controls and disclosure controls and procedures.
+The independent accountants are responsible for performing an independent audit of the Company's consolidated financial statements in accordance with the standards of the PCAOB and issuing a report thereon.
 The audit committee's responsibility is to monitor and oversee these processes.

-In connection with these responsibilities, the audit committee reviewed and discussed with management and the independent accountants the audited consolidated financial statements of Pacira for the fiscal year ended December 31, 2018.
-The audit committee also discussed with the independent accountants the matters required to be discussed by PCAOB AU Section 1301, Communications with Audit Committees.
+In connection with these responsibilities, the audit committee reviewed and discussed with management and the independent accountants the audited consolidated financial statements of Pacira for the fiscal year ended December 31, 2020.
+The audit committee also discussed with the independent accountants the matters required to be discussed by the applicable requirements of the PCAOB and the SEC.
 In addition, the audit committee received the written disclosures and the letter from the independent accountants required by the applicable requirements of the PCAOB regarding the independent accountants' communications with the audit committee concerning independence and has discussed with the independent accountants the independent accountants' independence.

-Based on the reviews and discussions referred to above, the audit committee recommended to the board of directors that the audited consolidated financial statements of Pacira be included in Pacira's Annual Report on Form 10-K for the fiscal year ended December 31, 2018, that was filed with the SEC.
+Based on the reviews and discussions referred to above, the audit committee recommended to the board that the audited consolidated financial statements of the Company be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020, that was filed with the SEC.